Wise Man's Grandchild: Ultimate Magic Research Society

 Also a childhood friend of Prince August and serves as his escort along with Thor.
 Julius has a muscular body and is the eldest son of a Duke.
 His relationship with Aug is similar to Thor's and changes afterward.
 Julius also speaks in a samurai tone that Shin mistakes him for a real knight until he invites the whole group to his family beach resort.
-He is marked 10th S-rank.
+He is marked as 10th S-rank.